OliverBalfour/io-game/README.md

 Upon the game starting, all players in the waiting room are transferred from the waiting room to a new game room.

 Inside a game room is where the game itself is played.
-A large hexagonal grid is presented to the player, and depending on how the game works various parts of the map may be obscured.
+A large flat topped hexagon grid is presented to the player, and depending on how the game works various parts of the map may be obscured.

+The player may click on a tile (hexagon) to select it, click on another to select that one instead, or click on the currently selected tile to deselect it.

+On each tile, a number of troops shall be present.
+A tile may be owned by a player, in which case there must be at least one troop present.
+Tiles start out as neutral, and a player may make a tile they own neutral.
+(So as to cover their tracks, I suppose)

+A tile may also have certain buildings on it.
+A castle will generate a troop a turn, as will a fort.
+When all of a player's castles are captured by other players, the player loses.
+When a castle is captured, it becomes a fort.
+A fort may be upgraded to a castle, and any tile may be upgraded to a fort.
+Forts offer 30% defence, and castles 40%.
+In other words, an attacker needs at least 30%/40% more troops to conquer a tile like so.
+(The defence is calculated by multiplying defending troops by 1.3 (130%) or 1.4 (140%))

+Also available are farms, which generate 100 troops worth of food per second.
+Farms may be upgraded for high prices (if possible having more lower leveled farms are cheaper, but you run the risk of not being able to properly defend them)

+When a farm is conquered, it goes down a level and is given to the conqueror.
+A level one farm will return to normal land.

+If your food stores go below zero, then as many troops as needed to restore the balance will die, randomly selected from each tile.

+Barracks generate a troop every two turns, and are considerably cheaper than forts and castles.
+However, there are limitations on the barracks:fort:castle ratio.
+(Probably 6:3:1)